Skip to content

 TikZ Extraction

-TeXRA can automatically extract TikZ figures from your LaTeX documents for separate processing and management.
+TeXRA can pull TikZ figures out of your LaTeX source for separate processing.

 Automatic Extraction